yerf123/course-RH/book/duckietown-robotics-development/01_connecting_and_operating_a_Duckiebot/03_initialization.md

 ## Calibration {#rh-calibration status=ready}

 As with every real-world system, the hardware of the Duckiebot is always a little different.
-During the assembly camera might have been mounted in a slightly different orientation than it was supposed to or the motors might behave different than the one of another Duckiebot.
+The "same" cameras or motors that you can buy off the shelf will never be exactly the same.
+Additionally, the camera might have been mounted in a slightly different orientation than it was supposed to.
 But don't worry, this is what we are going to take care of in this step.

 We have two calibration procedures for the Duckiebot: one for the camera and one for the motors.